liferay/liferay-docs/develop/tutorials/articles/110-portlets/20-lexicon/04-adding-the-management-bar/04-disabling-the-management-bar.markdown

-# Disabling the Management Bar
+# Disabling the Management Bar [](id=disabling-the-management-bar)

-When there's no content in the app, the Management Bar disables all the buttons except the info button.
+When there's no content in the app, you should disable all the Management Bar's buttons, except the info button.

 You can disable the Management Bar by adding the `disabled` attribute to the `liferay-frontend:management-bar` tag: